Skip to main content

 Linux/macOSDownload and install OpenSSH

-2. Connect to the instance using the SSH command in the terminal.
-Enter the path and file name of the private key (.pem), the username of the instance, and the address of the instance.
+2. In the terminal, use the SSH command to connect to the instance.
+Enter the path and filename of the private key, the username, and the instance's address.

 ParameterDescription